 - Size: Body length: 1.5 to 2 inches (4.8 to 5.1 cm)

 - Unique feature: Strong, impressive webs

 What does a golden silk orb-weaver banana spider look like?
 These spiders feature cylindrical bodies.
-Females are much larger than the mostly brown males and have yellow and white abdomens and long, skinny legs that are striped with yellow and brown bands.
+Females are much larger than the mostly-brown males and have yellow and white abdomens and long, skinny legs that are striped with yellow and brown bands.

 Chances are if you live in a warm region of the world, you’ve seen one of these golden silk orb-weavers that are often called banana spiders as well as various other names.

-Much larger than their brown male counterparts, the females are the most striking because of the coloring on their bodies and long, slender legs.
+Much larger than their brown male counterparts, the females are the most striking because of the coloring on their bodies and their long, slender legs.